danle13/quartz/content/002.Literature Notes/yuval-davis - 2006 - Belonging and the politics of belonging.md

+---
+title: "yuval-davis - 2006 - Belonging and the politics of belonging"
+tags:
+- #yuval-davis #belonging #politicsofbelonging
+- enableToc: false # do not show a table of contents on this page
+---

 # Annotation Summary of Belonging and the politics of belonging(1).pdf.
  *Highlight [3]:* Even in its most stable ‘primordial’ forms, however, belonging is always a dynamic process, not a reified fixity, which is only a naturalized construction of a particular hegemonic form of power relations.
  *and Note [3]:* #belonging as not fixed and a social construct of “particular hegemonic forms of power relations”